 The suite of climate investment types come together in the communities where Californians live and work.
 Coordinating these investments in ways that are responsive to local needs requires putting communities in the lead.
 Providing resources for staff, equipment, and operations can enable community-based organizations and other entities to meaningfully participate in state climate programs and build local partnerships that can sustain progress over time.
-To support local leadership and decision-making and ensure that climate incentive projects reach priority populations and other underserved communities, the Plan recommends exploring funding through existing programs to support community-based organizations, local and regional governments (including school districts), and tribal governments for:
+To support local leadership and decision-making and ensure that climate incentive projects reach priority populations and other underserved communities, the Plan recommends exploring funding through existing programs to support community-based organizations, local and regional governments, and tribal governments for:

-- Capacity building and technical assistance, including technical assistance for program types identified in the Strategic Growth Council (SGC)'s Technical Assistance Guidelines. - Local and real-time pollution monitoring, including climate, air, and toxic emissions, in disadvantaged communities across the state. - Community-level planning and needs assessments. - Flexible pots of funding to implement community plans. - Outreach related to awareness and education.
+- Capacity building and technical assistance, including technical assistance for program types identified in the Strategic Growth Council (SGC)'s Technical Assistance Guidelines. - Community-level planning and needs assessments. - Flexible pots of funding to implement community plans. - Outreach related to awareness and education.